ligato/docs/docs/plugins/linux-plugins.md

 - [Linux namespace model][linux-namespace-model]
 - [Linux namespace conf file][linux-namespace-conf-file]

-Namespace can be referenced in multiple ways.
-The most low-level link to a namespace is a file descriptor associated with the symbolic link.
-This is automatically created in the `proc` filesystem.
+You can reference a namespace in multiple ways.
+One technique uses a file descriptor associated with a symbolic link to a namespace.
+This link is automatically created in the `proc` filesystem.
 It points to the definition of the namespace used by a given process (`/proc/<PID>/ns/net`), or to a task of a given process (`/proc/<PID>/task/<TID>/ns/net`).

-The more common approach is to use the PID of the process whose namespace we wish to attach to, or to create a bind-mount of the symbolic link into the `/var/run/netns` directory and use the filename of that mount.
+The more common approach uses the PID:

+- Of the process's namespace you want to attach to, or
+- To create a bind-mount of the symbolic link into the `/var/run/netns` directory, and use the filename of that mount.

-The latter is called the `named` namespace and it is created and managed, for example, by the `ip netns` command line tool from the `iproute2` package.
-The advantage of the `named` namespace is that it can survive, after the process that created it disappears.
+The latter is called the `named` namespace.
+You can create a `named` namespace using the `ip netns` command line tool from the `iproute2` package.
+The `named` namespace can survive, after the process that created it disappears, which is a big advantage.

-A namespace configuration section can be seen as a union of values.
-First, set the type, then store the reference into the appropriate field be it `pid`, `name` or `microservice`.
+You can view the namespace configuration section as a union of values.
+You first set the type, and then store the reference into the appropriate `pid`, `name` or `microservice` field.
 The VPP agent supports PID-based references and `named` namespaces.

 ---

 ### Microservices

-Additionally, we provide a non-standard namespace reference, denoted as `MICROSERVICE_REF_NS`, which is specific to ecosystems with microservices.
-It is possible to attach a Linux interface/ARP/route into the namespace of a container that runs a microservice with a given microservice label.
+The VPP agent also supports non-standard namespace reference, denoted as `MICROSERVICE_REF_NS`, which is specific to ecosystems with microservices.
+This lets you attach a Linux interface/ARP/route into the namespace of a container that runs a microservice with a given microservice label.

-It is not required to start the microservice before the configured item is pushed.
-The VPP agent will postpone interface (re)configuration until the referenced microservice is launched.
+You are not required to start the microservice before you update the configured item.
+The VPP agent will postpone interface (re)configuration until you launch the referenced microservice.
 Behind the scenes, the VPP agent communicates with the docker daemon to construct and maintain an up-to-date map of microservice labels to PIDs, and the IDs of their corresponding containers.
-Whenever a new microservice is detected, all pending interfaces are moved to its namespace.
+Whenever the VPP agent detects a new microservice, it moves all pending interfaces to the microservice namespace.

 [grpc-tutorial]: ../tutorials/08_grpc-tutorial.md
 [key-reference]: ../user-guide/reference.md